EliseGAY/WGS-Variant-Calling-pipeline/4_Variant_Calling_GATK/VC_all_genome/readme.md

 - One gVCF with genotypes

-*️⃣ Tag the position according to quality criteria
+### STEP 3 : Tag the position according to quality criteria

+📂 Input :

+Your gVCF path

+`repeat` = path to repeat file in bed format

+📓Note :

+To obtain the repeat coordinate with RepeatMasker run the script `Repeats_detection.sh` (check for corresponding repo)

+Briefly, to get the repeat bed file from repeatmakser output :

+`cut -f5,6,7 'genome.fasta.out' >> Repeats.bed`
+`bedtools sort -i Repeats.bed >> Repeats_sorted.bed`
+`index bed file with GATK IndexFeatureFile -I repeats.bed`

+🛠 Methods :

 `sh VCF_tagging_all_chr.sh`

 📤 Outputs :

 - One gVCF with genotypes and quality tags